Photos by Wesley Verhoeve

 Hailing from the Netherlands, Steffie van Rhee is a multimedia journalist turned documentary filmmaker and Emmy Award-winning producer.
 Located in New York, she tries to combine her background in journalism with her love for documentary storytelling, finding the roots for stories in extensive research.
 She believes that sharing people’s personal stories can catalyze (social) change and create a deeper understanding of different experiences.
 Dedicated to amplifying female narratives and bringing projects into the world that highlight other underrepresented perspectives, she is often found working on projects focusing on women’s issues, or that are driven by diverse creative teams.

-As freelance researcher and producer she has worked with production companies such as Boardwalk Pictures, XTR, C41 Media, Film45, Bureau NY and Atlantic Pictures.
+As freelance researcher and producer she has worked with production companies such as Boardwalk Pictures, XTR, C41 Media, Film45, Pantheon Media Group, Bureau NY and Atlantic Pictures.
 As a director she has contributed to PBS’ American Portrait Project.
-Additionally, Steffie is an active member of the Documentary Producers Alliance, Brown Girls Doc Mafia and New York Women in Film and Television, and one of the co-founders of girlcrew collective, an internationally based all female artist collective.
+Additionally, Steffie is an active member of the Documentary Producers Alliance, where she serves on the Ethics Resource Library Subcommittee, and a proud member of both the Television Academy and Brown Girls Doc Mafia.

 *More work samples or complete resume available upon request